x

 'My mum was unable to speak and communicating in general became almost impossible.
 I would often wonder if she knew who I was anymore, she would look at me but there was never really any emotion or expression, it was hard.
 I felt she didn't remember me at all.'
 Anthony

-Unlike Alzheimer's, those with Huntington's disease do recognise people and places.
-So it is very likely that Anthony's mum does know exactly who he is.
+Unlike Alzheimer's disease, those with HD do recognize people and places.
 This is an important point to remember because some people may start to question it at times, as the disease progresses.

 Communicating: Wait for an answer...

-Communicating, as was highlighted already, can become an issue.
-But not just because of the person having difficulty talking, there is also an issue when the person can talk, but takes longer to answer because the person with Huntington's disease is often unable to think of a reply right away.
-A neat trick to get past this is when you ask a question, to wait for an answer to your question without interrupting or saying anything yourself (otherwise you will disrupt their concentration on answering your original question), and after a while the person with Huntington's disease will usually respond to your question.
-It just takes people with Huntington's disease longer to process what was asked and what answer to give.
+Communicating, as was highlighted already, can become an issue and not just because of the person having difficulty talking.
+There is also an issue when the person can talk, but takes longer to answer because the person with HD is unable to think of a reply right away.
+A neat trick to get past this is when you ask a question, wait for an answer to your question without interrupting (otherwise you will disrupt their concentration on answering your original question), and after a while the person with HD will usually respond to your question.
+It just takes people with HD longer to process what was asked and what answer to give.
 That tip might not work for everyone, but it has shown to be quite effective.

-The third and final category is the behavioural aspect of Huntington's disease.
-The condition can cause people with Huntington's disease to behave unusually and do or say things they don't mean to (without thinking).
-The behavioural changes do not happen to all people who have the condition, but they can be difficult changes to cope with, because it can be hard to remember that these actions or words are a result of a disease, rather than the person.
+The third and final category is the behavioral aspect of HD.
+The condition can cause people to behave unusually and do or say things they don't mean to (without thinking).
+The behavioral changes do not happen to all people who have the condition, but they can be difficult changes to cope with, because it can be hard to remember that these actions or words are a result of the disease, rather than the person .

 Depression